If you want to create an online course or coaching program, you need a membership website.

-When I first created an e-book at Investor Junkie, I didn’t think I needed a shopping cart system.
+When I first created an e-book at my blog Investor Junkie, I didn’t think I needed a shopping cart system.
 In fact, I rolled my own using Gravity Forms, but it broke… often.
 You want a system that reliability takes orders 24/7.
 Lost sales equal lost revenues.

 So when creating my new personal brand, I knew I needed a good shopping cart system.
 My two main choices were SamCart and ThriveCart.
 Both services are great for selling digital products.
 But in reviewing both services, I found ThriveCart just had much more functionality and overall worked better.
 ThriveCart is available at only a one-time fee to boot!

 ThriveCart is a service, not a WordPress plugin.
 One of the best things about it is that, unlike LearnDash, ThriveCart doesn’t store credit card information in your membership area.
 When a new order comes in, it processes the order (via either Stripe or PayPal) and tells your membership system to create a new login.
 Effectively, it creates a firewall between your membership system and your customer order information.
 In my eyes, this is important.

 I recommend you get ThriveCart Pro, because has all of the features needed to create a professional shopping cart:

 - A powerful affiliate center

 - Built-in dunning & subscription-saver functionality

 To find out more about read my ThriveCart review.

 There are many WordPress membership plugins.
 Some are better than others.